K-Pop star Moonbin of ASTRO found dead at 25

 Moonbin was also a member of the sub-group Moonbin & Sanha, which released three EPs.

 He is survived by his family, including sister Moon Sua.
-She is a member of the K-pop group Billie, PEOPLE reports.
+She is a member of the K-pop group Billie, Billboard reports.

+While the cause of death wasn’t immediately clear, local police told a Korean news outlet that “It appears that Moonbin took his own life,” PEOPLE reported.

 If you or someone you know is struggling with suicidal thoughts, please seek help by contacting the 988 Suicide and Crisis Lifeline, texting “STRENGTH” to the Crisis Text Line at 741741, or visiting 988lifeline.org.